 Moderator: Catherine Zandonella, Communications Manager, Office of the Dean for Research

-- Keeanga-Yamahtta Taylor, assistant professor in the Department of African-American Studies at Princeton University, is a scholar of racial inequality in public policy and writes extensively on race and politics.
+- Keeanga-Yamahtta Taylor, professor of African-American Studies at Princeton University, is a scholar of racial inequality in public policy and writes extensively on race and politics.
 Her writing has appeared in the Los Angeles Times, Boston Review, Paris Review, Guardian, the Nation, and other outlets.
 She is a former contributing opinion writer for the New York Times and is now a contributing writer and columnist for the New Yorker. @KeeangaYamahtta

 - Sam Wang, professor of neuroscience, investigates how brains learn from sensory experience in adulthood and in development, work that has relevance for autism.
 In a different domain, he used his data expertise to establish the Princeton Election Consortium and the Princeton Gerrymandering Project.
 His work has been featured in numerous outlets including the New York Times, the Wall Street Journal, and NPR, and he is co-host of the popular Politics and Polls weekly podcast. @SamWangPhD